 Mental Health Therapy

 When you are struggling with your mental health, your quality of life is affected.
 Sometimes, it is hard to deal with these issues on your own, and there is nothing braver than asking for help.
-At A Better Way Therapy, we have three offices, two in Omaha, NE and one in South Sioux City, NE.
+At A Better Way Therapy, our office in Omaha, NE.
 All of our offices offer in-home and in-office mental health services, to address your unique needs and create a treatment plan that will provide you with the best results.
 Our therapists are trained in working with patients of all ages and all types of mental health issues.

 Our mental health services include: